Integrating systems and Agile delivery approaches to succeed at pace

 Systems thinking and engineering have traditionally been used to deliver large programmes such as the Hubble Space Telescope, because they manage complexity with rigorous processes.

 However, senior leaders want to receive benefits faster, which requires Agile delivery.
-Agile aims to deliver early value and manage uncertainty through early, efficient, and continuous delivery of value on regular and predictable timescales (For further benefits of Agile see PA’s The evolution of the agile organisation 2: how leaders of the pack make agility stick).
+Agile aims to deliver early value and manage uncertainty through early, efficient, and continuous delivery of value on regular and predictable timescales (for further benefits of Agile see The evolution of the agile organisation).
 An example being Cisco, achieving 40 percent defect reduction and 14 percent defect removal efficiency increase within their Subscription Billing Platform after adopting an Agile approach.

 Making a binary choice between an assurance-led or pace-led programme is no longer necessary.
 Integrating systems methodologies with Agile methods creates the leadership confidence and organisational capabilities needed to accelerate delivery of complex and adaptable programmes e.g., our work on Virgin Hyperloop allowed requirements to be delivered 30 percent faster.
 Combining these two approaches enables disciplined Agile delivery, achieving planned value while reducing process waste and increasing team efficiency.